 UPDATE: Breida has taken advantage of extra reps in training camp due to Zack Moss (hamstring) being out.
 Breida is making plays and hs a real shot at being Buffalo's top running back down the stretch.

 Other Options: Antonio Williams, Christian Wade, Taiwan Jones

-RB Zack Moss, BUF - Super Sleeper (high risk/potential)
+RB Zack Moss, IND - Super Sleeper (high risk/potential)

 Moss gained 576 combined yards with five touchdowns and 14 catches over 13 games in his rookie season.
 He missed three games early in the season with a toe injury and his season ended in the postseason due to a left ankle issue that required surgery.
 The Bills expect him to be ready for training camp.

 His best game came in Week 8 (14/81/2) against the Patriots.
 Moss had four runs inside the 10-yard line in two different games, with six chances coming over the last five yards before the end zone.

 Moss flashed upside in 2017 when he gained 1,416 combined yards with ten TDs and 29 catches on 243 touches at Utah.
 The following season he shined again on early downs (179/1096/11) while losing value in the passing game (8/50/1).
 His season ended after nine games due to a right knee injury the required surgery.
 In 2019, Moss regained his previous form while delivering an outstanding season (1,804 combined yards with 17 TDs and 28 catches on 263 touches).